joshand/clientsim/README.md

     2) Ensure that your Port Group Security (or vSwitch) is set to Accept Promiscuous mode, MAC address changes and Forged transmits
     ![vmware](images/vmware.png)

-1) Launch the web interface
+1) Launch the web interface:

 ![ui](images/ui.png)

 2) (Optional) Give your physical interfaces easy to remember descriptions

 ![interfaces](images/interfaces.png)

 3) Configure Logical Interfaces (Bridges or VLANs), along with IP settings for each (ensure that you do not use duplicate default gateways - Docker does not allow this)

 ![interfaces](images/networks.png)

 4) Create containers - there are a couple of built in images to get you started; you can create your own in the "Docker Images" section.
 Select a VLAN or Bridge for each container, click Save Changes when done.

 ![interfaces](images/containers.png)